theopn/dotfiles/README.md

 #### Bash

-> Used in school SSH server only
+> For school SSH server

 Basic shell setting with just ls alias and prompt.